Skip to main content

 Volunteers complete requirements in different ways:

-- Document upload — the volunteer uploads proof (a signed waiver, a certification card, a background check report); you review it
+• Document upload — the volunteer uploads proof (a certification card, a background check report); you review it

-- Coordinator-recorded — you mark the completion directly after observing or confirming offline (e.g., they attended an orientation in person)
+• Coordinator-recorded — you mark the completion directly after observing or confirming offline (e.g., they attended an orientation in person, brought a paper waiver)

-Document-bearing requirements are the ones that demand active review.
+Document-bearing and approval-gated form requirements are the ones that demand active review.
 They sit pending until a coordinator decides.

 Reviewing a document upload